JMG7/Newser/README.md

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve` for a front dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+Run `npm run start-dev` for running the dev back server.
+The API URL is `http://localhost:3000/`.

 ## Code scaffolding